Symprove vs Yakult vs Seed DS-01: Doctor’s Evidence-Based Review (UK 2025

 Pros: Long record of safe consumption; inexpensive; widely available.

-Cons: ≈ 10 g sugar per bottle, single strain → no diversity; lacks modern RCT data for IBS or inflammation.
+Cons: Approximately 10 g of sugar per bottle; single strain → no diversity; lacks modern RCT data for IBS or inflammation.

-Verdict: A safe and affordable drink, but it’s high in sugar and not backed by strong modern evidence — better seen as a general wellness product, not a medical one.
+Verdict: A safe and affordable drink, but it’s high in sugar and not backed by strong modern evidence.
+It’s better seen as a general wellness product, not a medical one.

 2️⃣ Symprove — The Evidence-Based Option for IBS